Eckerö Line is renewing

 MS Finbo Cargo is renovated

 On MS Finbo Cargo, the general passenger areas have been renovated during dry dock from December 23, 2025, to January 6, 2026.
-They become more modern and spacious.
+They have become more modern and spacious.
 To better meet customer needs, the Info desk’s kiosk is relocated.
 The new info point, shop and bar are closer together, allowing better, more extended opening hours.
 The areas on deck 7 are more open and comfortable, also giving dining passengers more freedom to choose their seating.